All About Eve: Development

-As he was filming No Way Out (1950), Mankiewicz wrote a 82-paged film treatment titled Best Performance during the summer and early fall of 1949.
-By December 1949, he spent several nights over the course of six weeks alone at the San Ysidro Ranch, near Santa Barbara, California, expanding his treatment into a first draft.
-Mankiewicz changed Margo's surname from Cranston to Channing, but Mankiewicz retained several of Orr's characters—Eve Harrington and Lloyd and Karen Richards.
-He also removed Margo's husband found in the original story and replaced him with a new love interest, Bill Sampson.
-Mankiewicz also created the characters: Addison DeWitt, Birdie Coonan, Max Fabian and Phoebe.
+As he was filming No Way Out (1950), Mankiewicz wrote an 82-page film treatment titled Best Performance during the summer and early fall of 1949.
+Over the course of six weeks at the San Ysidro Ranch, he expanded his treatment into a first draft.
+Mankiewicz changed Margo's surname from Cranston to Channing, but Mankiewicz retained Orr's characters Eve Harrington and Lloyd and Karen Richards.
+He also removed Margo's husband from the original story and replaced him with a new love interest, Bill Simpson.
+Mankiewicz also created the characters Addison DeWitt, Birdie Coonan, Max Fabian and Phoebe.

-By January 1950, Zanuck received Mankiewicz's draft, in which he provided numerous suggestions for improving the screenplay.
-As he made suggestive notes, Zanuck underlined a phrase in Addison DeWitt's voice-over narration: "Eve...but more of Eve, later.
+By January 1950, Zanuck had received Mankiewicz's draft, and he provided numerous suggestions for improving the screenplay.
+Zanuck underlined a phrase in Addison DeWitt's voiceover narration: "Eve ... but more of Eve, later.
 All about Eve, in fact."
-Elsewhere, he suggested removing a potential foreshadowing by diluting Birdie Coonan's mistrust of Eve so the audience would not recognize Eve as a villainess until much later in the story.
+Zanuck also suggested diluting Birdie Coonan's early mistrust of Eve so that the audience would not recognize Eve as a villainess until much later in the story.
 After inserting several of Zanuck's suggestions, Mankiewicz delivered another revised draft—dubbed the "temporary draft"—on March 1.

 On March 7, Zanuck wrote in a memo to Mankiewicz: "Without any question of a doubt you have done a remarkable job.
 The holes that were present in certain sections of the original treatment have disappeared."
-Nevertheless, Zanuck sent nine pages of notes, detailing recommended cuts or revisions: "I have tried to sincerely point out the spots that appeared dull or overdrawn.
+However, Zanuck sent nine pages of notes, detailing recommended cuts or revisions: "I have tried to sincerely point out the spots that appeared dull or overdrawn.
 I have not let the length of the script influence me.
 I have tried to cut it as I am sure I would cut if I were in the projection room."
-Mankiewicz's draft, which had run 223 pages, was then truncated to 180.
-According to Fox's records, Mankiewicz's writing services on the project were terminated on March 24 and by April, he started his official assignment as director.
+Mankiewicz's draft, which had run 223 pages, was truncated to 180.
+According to Fox records, Mankiewicz's writing services on the project were terminated on March 24, and by April, he started his official assignment as director.

-All About Eve was the first film to have its screenplay published in hardcover format.
-Published by Random House in 1951, Mankiewicz wrote the following dedication inside the publication: "To Rosa—the critic on my hearth" (a pun of "cricket on the hearth".)
+All About Eve was the first film to have its screenplay published in hardcover format when it was published by Random House in 1951.
+Mankiewicz wrote the book's dedication: "To Rosa—the critic on my hearth" (a pun on "cricket on the hearth".)